JuliaReach/RangeEnclosures.jl/README.md

-An *enclosure* of the [range](https://en.wikipedia.org/wiki/Range_(mathematics)) of a function `f : dom ⊂ R^n -> R` is an interval that contains the global minimum and maximum of `f` over its domain `dom`. `RangeEnclosures` offers an API to easily bound the range of a function with different algorithms.
-Here is a quick example, check the [docs](http://juliareach.github.io/RangeEnclosures.jl/latest/) for more.
+An *enclosure* of the [range](https://en.wikipedia.org/wiki/Range_(mathematics)) of a function `f : dom ⊂ R^n -> R` is an interval that contains the global minimum and maximum of `f` over its domain `dom`. `RangeEnclosures` offers an API to easily bound the range of
+`f` with different algorithms.
+Here is a quick example (check the [docs](http://juliareach.github.io/RangeEnclosures.jl/latest/) for more).

 ```julia
 julia> f(x) = -x^3/6 + 5x